 What we do not hear much about are the seniors who actually upsize in retirement — and there are a lot of them, studies have found.
-Merrill Lynch and Age Wave surveyed about 3,000 people age 50 to 89 in August 2014 and learned that 30 percent of people age 50 and older who had moved since retiring had moved into a larger home on their last move, compared with 51 percent that purchased a smaller home and 19 percent that purchased a same-sized home.
+One recent survey of people about to retire found that 65 percent wanted living space at least as large as they currently had or larger.
+An earlier study by Merrill Lynch and Age Wave surveyed about 3,000 people age 50 to 89 and learned that 30 percent of people age 50 and older who had moved since retiring had moved into a larger home on their last move, compared with 51 percent that purchased a smaller home and 19 percent that purchased a same-sized home.

 Upsizing for retirement income

 Bill Seavey, 69, and his wife Eleanor Seavey, 67, upsized from a three-bedroom, two-bathroom suburban home to a four-bedroom, four-bathroom home with an apartment in 2004.
 Upsizing has allowed them to have a home-based business in the form of a homestay inn: Her Castle in coastal Cambria, California, near Hearst Castle.
 The couple started hosting guests in mid-2005.

 Before that, Bill worked as a rural town relocation consultant and book author (he still writes) and Eleanor worked as a daycare provider and retail store manager.
 Upsizing has allowed them to trade in those jobs for one that grants them greater lifestyle flexibility and, for Eleanor, fewer physical demands.
 Flexibility is important to them, as they travel frequently and like to spend time with their 11 grandchildren.
 When they want to travel, they do not take inn reservations for those dates.

 Upsizing has brought the Seavey’s financial benefits, too.
 Bill says their business brings in substantial income; without it, they would have to sell their mobile home, which is located about 35 miles away, to be able to continue traveling.